 Up to now, despite deploying a large infantry force and many modern military technologies, Israel has not been able to detect any traces of three senior Hamas leaders including Yahya Sinwar, Mohammed Deif and Marwan Issa.

-Hamas has stepped up its psychological warfare against Israel, releasing videos of the dire conditions of its hostages and angering the Israeli public.
+Hamas has stepped up its psychological warfare against Israel, releasing videos of the horrific conditions of its hostages and angering the Israeli public.
 Israeli leaders have stressed that both targets are of equal priority.

 In response to the Hamas offensive, some 300,000 reservists were called up to reinforce the Israel Defense Forces (IDF).
 Many of them have returned home in recent days as the IDF has scaled back its operations in Gaza.